Thousands of Dining Options

 Sparkman Wharf- formerly known as Channelside, this Dining Garden features ten of Tampa’s best restauranteurs experimenting with new culinary concepts in a relaxed outdoor waterfront setting.
 Restaurants include Boat Run Oyster Company, BT in a Box (French Vietnamese fusion), Flock and Stock chicken and burgers, Foundation Coffee Co., Gallito Taqueria, Montados Tapas & Wine, Edison’s Swigamajig (dive bar and fish kitchen), The Corners Pizza, and Whatever Pops (ice pops, gelato, acai bowls and more).
 Most of the restaurants are opened Wednesday – Sunday, 11 am – 11 pm

 I recommend having reservations for all of these restaurants.
 All of these places are ones that our family has tried.
-Looking each of them up will give you menus, times, and a feel of the atmosphere suitable for your family.
+Looking them up will give you menus, times, and a feel of the atmosphere suitable for your family.
+If you are looking for something fun to do, along with dinner, check out our blog here.